runVprog/Hello-Microverse/README.md

 ## 🔭 Future Features <a name="future-features"></a>

 **In the immediate future I will add:**
-- [] a personal logo to this README
+- A personal logo to this README

 <p align="right">(<a href="#readme-top">back to top</a>)</p>